-First things first — pull yourself together and remember the last time you had the ring on (or at least the last place you remember seeing it).
+Recall the last time you had the ring on (or at least the last place you remember seeing it).
 From there, retrace your steps—and even enlist some of your loyal friends to come with you for an extra set of eyes.

-If you have insurance on your ring (fingers crossed!), immediately file an insurance claim.
+If you have insurance on your ring (fingers crossed), immediately file an insurance claim, even if you're still looking for the lost ring.
 Let your insurance company know ASAP that the ring was lost.
 It's best to do this within 24 hours of misplacing the ring.
-If you do end up finding it, you can cancel the claim and give the update to your insurance company.
-Better safe than sorry!
+If you do end up finding it, you can cancel the claim and give an update to your insurance company.
+Better safe than sorry.

-If the ring is lost before your actual wedding, instead of stressing out over having to spend a ton of money on a new ring, borrow a ring or purchase a fake diamond ring just for the big day.
+If it's a lost engagement ring in question, then the situation is even more urgent—but don't stress.
+For the immediate future, you can borrow a ring from a close friend or family member, or buy a fake diamond ring.
 Your guests will be too busy enjoying their time to notice that your ring is not an actual diamond.